cwt/neo-bloggy/README.md

 1. **Creating Drafts**:
    - Click "Save as Draft" when creating or editing a post to save it without publishing
-   - Drafts are visible only to the author and administrators
+    - Drafts are visible only to the author on their profile page
    - Image URL is optional for drafts (required for published posts)

 2. **Managing Drafts**: